broadinstitute/DBP_Doe/Documentation.md

+### Segmentation of Neurites
+The aim of this project is to segment the neurites from the 3D images of the Airy scan images of Drosophila neurites.
+The collaborators were using Imaris to manually segment the neurites.
+So we received the raw images and the masks which were generated using Imaris.
+Initially the project was carried out by Mario and the details of the experiments are in this [file.](https://docs.google.com/document/d/12XiiOZneT7Y8peZcVNAQmWbzQpP11TD4bFa00d91CJs/edit?usp=drive_link).
+Link to the [Google folder.](https://drive.google.com/drive/folders/185kcyXrwQRtugi2CSmBH7S29uu2cgjzj)

+I tried to use a tool APP (details of the paper are in the document linked here) which Mario has tried to see if altering the parameters helped.
+Details of the parameters are linked [here.](https://docs.google.com/document/d/1qXLjTghT5RDeixhsCw1ibhmiC1gLLy8_Cs0kE93WZPc/edit?tab=t.0)

+[Link](https://github.com/broadinstitute/ssivagur/discussions/15) to the GitHub Disucssions for this project.

+[Link](https://github.com/broadinstitute/DBP_Doe) to the GitHub repo.

+#### Received new batch of images

+(Currently all these images are in `imaging analysis`)

 New images from Doe's lab were shared through FTP and they were transferred to the `imaging_dropbox`.
 The images were transferred to `\2022_09_21_COBA_ChrisDoe_Lab\NewBatch` in `imaging_analysis`.
 The details of the files,